patrick-crawford/WEB422-Backup/notes/react-components-1.md

 > **Quick Note:** Some of the below code examples and explanations have been reproduced from sections of the [official online documentation](https://reactjs.org/docs/getting-started.html) for React.

 As we have stated, at the core of all applications written using React, are **components**.
 So far, we have seen one component: **&lt;App /&gt;**.
-To see the source for this compoent, open the file "App.js":
+To see the source for this component, open the file "App.js":

 ```jsx